-There were no other significant business risks that impacted the financial performance or financial position of the Group as at 30 June 2022.
+There were no new significant business risks that impacted the financial performance or financial position of the Group as at 30 June 2023.

-For a further discussion about the Group's performance and financial position please refer to our operating and financial review commencing on page 40.
+For a further discussion about the Group's performance and financial position please refer to our operating and financial review on pages 38 to 40.